 How much do business licenses cost?

-The cost for business licenses vary by the type and location but are typically in the $20-$500 range.
+The cost for business licenses varies by type and location but is typically in the $20-$500 range.
 Licenses for smaller home businesses are typically less inexpensive.

 Do You Need a License for an Online Business?